valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-backend-libraries.md

   Versions of other dependencies can be found [here](https://github.com/valtimo-platform/valtimo-backend-libraries/blob/10.6.0.RELEASE/gradle.properties).

-* **Deprecate OpenZaak Connector**

-  The OpenZaak Connector has been deprecated.
-It can be replaced by the [Zaken API plugin](/using-valtimo/plugin/zaken-api/configure-zaken-api-plugin.md).
-The OpenZaak Connector will be removed entirely in Valtimo v12.

 * **Process links configuration autodeployment**

   Process links can now be created by adding a configuration file in Valtimo.
 This configuration file is automatically